-- 37.1 Parenting leave is available to only one primary care giver at a time, except for periods of simultaneous leave outline in Clause 37.5.1. - 37.2 Notice to Council should be provided in writing at least 10 weeks prior to the expected date of commencing Parenting Leave, including the expected duration of the Parenting Leave to be taken. - 37.3 Council require a certificate from a registered medical practitioner, stating the expected date of confinement or a statuary declaration with an expected date of guardianship.
-Council may require an employee to provide appropriate evidence of guardianship of a child. - 37.4 Those undertaking parenting leave are entitled to the following conditions: - 37.4.1 12 months' leave, including a combination of both paid and unpaid leave, with the right to extend for a further 12 months, up to a maximum period of 2 years; - 37.4.2 Any public or other statutory holiday that falls within the period of parental leave will be counted as a day of parental leave; - 37.4.3 Absence on paid parental leave will count as service, for personal leave, annual leave and long service leave; - 37.4.4 Part-time employment will be in line with the provisions of this Agreement which will also apply to pro-rata entitlements; - 37.4.5 In addition, a pregnant employee can access maternity leave as per Clause 38.
+- 40.1 Parenting leave is available to only one primary care giver at a time, except for periods of simultaneous leave outline in Clause 40.5.1. - 40.2 Notice to Council should be provided in writing at least twelve (12) weeks prior to the expected date of commencing Parenting Leave, including the expected duration of the Parenting Leave to be taken. - 40.3 Council require a certificate from a registered medical practitioner, stating the expected date of confinement or a statuary declaration with an expected date of guardianship.
+Council may require an employee to provide appropriate evidence of guardianship of a child.